SeimiNomore/jlc-portfolio/index.md

 ![Trumpet over Giza Blue](assets/img/Trumpet_over_Giza-Blue.jpg)

 ##### Trumpet over Giza 1961 Blue | Collection - *Veil of the Sphinx*
-The trumpet’s sound might symbolize celestial alignment—did Armstrong’s presence in 1961 herald a hidden dialogue between the stars and ancient structures?
+The trumpet symbolize alignment, I thought — did Armstrong’s presence in 1961 herald a hidden dialogue between the stars and ancient structures?
 The Sphinx, mute and eternal, watches as though guarding a riddle yet unsolved, a cipher in the language of music and sand.

 The numeral 1961, faint but deliberate, offers a historical anchor while leaving room for speculation: Was this a forgotten performance under the Egyptian sky, or does it signify a temporal crossroads, merging Armstrong’s revolutionary art with Egypt’s enduring mysteries?
 The interplay between sound and silence, past and present, suggests a deeper, esoteric truth embedded within.

 ![I4NI](assets/img/I4I.png)